ibm-cloud-docs/vpc/fs_snapshots_faqs.md

 {: #faq-fs-snapshots-accessorshares}

 Yes.
 Accessor shares have access to all the data within the origin share and that includes the snapshots of the origin share, too.

+## Can I copy or replicate my snapshot to another region?
+{: faq}
+{: #faq-fs-snapshots-copy}

+Snapshots are replicated automatically with their parent share when the share is replicated.
+You can't copy or replicate a snapshot independently.